christian-vorhemus/bot-starter-project/README.md

 ![](Images/intents.png)

-Our Bot understands three types of questions: Greeting, Help and None.
+Our Bot understands three types of questions: Greeting, Help and SearchRequest.
 If you click on "Greeting", you'll see sample sentences (utterances) that indicate that whenever a users types things like this, this should be treated as a greeting in out bot.
 Thanks to the power of neural networks, you don't have to enter all conceivable greetings, several samples should be enough for LUIS to learn, how greetings typically look like.

-To acutally start the learning process, click on "Train" in the upper right corner, this just takes a few seconds.
+To actually start the learning process, click on "Train" in the upper right corner, this just takes a few seconds.
 Next, go to the "Publish" page and click on "Publish".

 ![](Images/publish.png)